-The value of a share ("net asset value per share") is denominated in the currency laid down in the Annex to the Prospectus ("sub-fund currency"), insofar as no other currency is stipulated for other share classes in the respective Annex to the Prospectus ("share class currency").
-The net asset value per share is calculated by the Management Company or a third party commissioned for this purpose, on each day stated in the Annex to the relevant sub-fund ("valuation day").
-In order to calculate the net asset value per share, the value of the assets of each sub-fund, less the liabilities of each sub-fund ("net sub-fund assets"), is determined on each valuation day and this is divided by the number of shares in circulation on the valuation day and rounded to two decimal places.
+The value of a share ("net asset value per share") is denominated in the currency laid down in the relevant Supplement ("sub-fund currency"), insofar as no other currency is stipulated for other share classes in the relevant Supplement ("share class currency").
+The net asset value per share is calculated by the Management Company or a third party commissioned for this purpose, on each day stated in the Supplement to the relevant sub-fund ("Valuation Day").
+In order to calculate the net asset value per share, the value of the assets of each sub-fund, less the liabilities of each sub-fund ("Net Sub-Fund Assets"), is determined on each Valuation Day and this is divided by the number of shares in circulation on the Valuation Day and rounded to two decimal places.
 Further details concerning the calculation of the net asset value per share are contained in Article 12 of the Articles.